 - If you hear that a tsunami Watch is in place this is your notification that a tsunami threat may exist and you should follow all instructions carefully.
-Listen to your AM/FM radio for further details.
+Check this website, follow @CSaanichFire or @CSaanich on Twitter and listen to your AM/FM radio for further details.

 - If you hear that a tsunami Warning is in place this is your notification that a tsunami is expected.
 Verify that the notice includes this area and if it does move inland to an area that is outside the tsunami planning zone.